 Shown above is a 2-D representation of a two attributes, Cloud & Analytics.
 M1 & M2 are documents.
 U1 & U2 are users.
 The document M2 is more about Analytics than cloud whereas M1 is more about cloud than Analytics.
 I am sure you want to know how the relative importance of documents are measures.
 Hold on, we are coming to that.

 The ultimate reason behind using cosine is that the value of cosine will increase with decreasing value of the angle between which signifies more similarity.
-The vectors are length normalized after which they become vectors of length 1 and then the cosine calculation is simply the sum-product of vectors.
+You length-normalize the vectors, which then become vectors of length 1, and the cosine calculation simply involves the sum-product of the vectors.
 We will be using the function sumproduct in excel which does the same to calculate similarities between vectors in the next section.

 Let’s understand this with an example.
 Suppose, we search for “IoT and analytics” on Google and the top 5 links that appear have some frequency count of certain words as shown below:

-Among the corpus of documents / blogs which are used to search for the articles, 5000 contains the word analytics, 50,000 contain data and similar count goes for other words.
+Among the corpus of documents and blogs used to search for articles, 5,000 documents contain the word “analytics,” 50,000 contain “data,” and other words have similar counts.
 Let us assume that the total corpus of docs is 1 million(10^6).

 As seen in the image above, for article 1, the term Analytics has a TF of 1+ log1021 = 2.322.
 In this way, TF is calculated for other attributes of each of the articles.
 These values make up the attribute vector for each of the articles.

-IDF is calculated by taking the logarithmic inverse of the document frequency among the whole corpus of documents.
-So, if there are a total of 1 million documents returned by our search query and amongst those documents, ‘smart’ appears in 0.5 million documents.
+You calculate IDF by taking the logarithmic inverse of the document frequency across the entire corpus of documents.
+For example, if a total of 1 million documents return from our search query and ‘smart’ appears in 0.5 million of those documents, you can determine its IDF.
 Thus, it’s IDF score will be: Log10 (10^6/500000) = 0.30.

-We can also see (image above), the most commonly occurring term ‘smart’ has been assigned the lowest weight by IDF.
-The length of these vectors are calculated as the square root of sum of the squared values of each attribute in the vector:
+You can see in the image above that the most commonly occurring term ‘smart‘ receives the lowest weight from IDF.
+You calculate the length of these vectors as the square root of the sum of the squared values of each attribute in the vector:

 After we have found out the TF -IDF weights and also vector lengths, let’s normalize the vectors.

 Each term vector is divided by the document vector length to get the normalized vector.
 So, for the term ‘Analytics’ in Article 1, the normalized vector is: 2.322/3.800.
-Similarly all the terms in the document are normalized and as you can see (image above) each document vector now has a length of 1.
+Similarly, normalize all the terms in the document, and as you can see in the image above, each document vector now has a length of 1.

 Now, that we have obtained the normalized vectors, let’s calculate the cosine values to find out the similarity between articles.
 For this purpose, we will take only three articles and three attributes.